Staff Performance and Development Policy

 - foster a culture of openness, flexibility, co-operation and excellence.

-- The Human Resource Management Division is responsible for providing advice and support to line managers who believe that a staff member's performance may be unsatisfactory.
+- People and Capability is responsible for providing advice and support to line managers who believe that a staff member's performance may be unsatisfactory.

-- The Director of Organisational Development and Wellness is responsible for
+- The Director of People and Capability is responsible for

 - the development and review of the Staff Performance and Development Framework, and